subodh-r-gupta/subodh-r-gupta/README.md

 - Cyber Security and Kali Linux
 - Salesforce Administration
 - Azure Dev Ops
+- Automation using ansible, terraform and shell scripts

 ---
 A hunter is a hunter, even in dreams!